 Nonprofit Collection Drives

-Willy Street Co-op supports providing opportunities for nonpartisan and secular 501(c)3 nonprofit organizations to collect items for the community they serve in a designated area within our store foyers.
+In addition to accepting food donations for our neighborhood food pantry partners year-round, Willy Street Co-op supports providing opportunities for nonpartisan and secular 501(c)3 nonprofit organizations to collect non-food related items for the community they serve in a designated area within our store foyers.
+Organizations that are interested in collecting food for a specific cause may refer to our Tabling Policy and consider scheduling time to table at the Co-op.
 Organizations must be nondiscriminatory.
 Any form of discrimination based on age, race, sex, sexual orientation, gender identity, religion, national or ethnic origin, political beliefs, veteran status, disability, or any other category protected by state or federal law is contrary to the principles and policies of Willy Street Co-op.

 Eligible organizations are required to provide the following information in order to organize a collection drive on Co-op property: